Progress Software (NASDAQ:PRGS) Issues FY 2022 Earnings Guidance

 Progress Software (NASDAQ:PRGS – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
 The company provided EPS guidance of $4.08-$4.12 for the period, compared to the consensus EPS estimate of $4.08.
 The company issued revenue guidance of $609.00 million-$617.00 million, compared to the consensus revenue estimate of $612.44 million.
 Progress Software also updated its Q4 2022 guidance to $1.06-$1.10 EPS.

-Several equities research analysts have recently weighed in on PRGS shares.
-Oppenheimer decreased their price objective on Progress Software from $60.00 to $53.00 and set an outperform rating for the company in a report on Wednesday, June 29th.
-Jefferies Financial Group assumed coverage on Progress Software in a report on Friday, September 9th.
-They issued a hold rating and a $52.00 price objective for the company.
-Wedbush restated an outperform rating on shares of Progress Software in a research note on Wednesday, June 29th.
-Guggenheim assumed coverage on Progress Software in a research note on Friday, August 12th.
-They set a buy rating and a $60.00 price target for the company.
-Finally, StockNews.com cut Progress Software from a strong-buy rating to a buy rating in a research note on Friday, September 9th.
-Two equities research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
-According to MarketBeat.com, the stock currently has an average rating of Moderate Buy and an average target price of $55.40.
+PRGS has been the subject of several recent research reports.
+Oppenheimer decreased their price target on shares of Progress Software from $60.00 to $53.00 and set an outperform rating for the company in a research report on Wednesday, June 29th.
+Guggenheim initiated coverage on shares of Progress Software in a research report on Friday, August 12th.
+They set a buy rating and a $60.00 price objective for the company.
+Citigroup decreased their price objective on shares of Progress Software from $52.00 to $46.00 in a research report on Thursday, September 29th.
+Wedbush reaffirmed an outperform rating on shares of Progress Software in a research report on Wednesday, June 29th.
+Finally, Jefferies Financial Group began coverage on shares of Progress Software in a research note on Friday, September 9th.
+They set a hold rating and a $52.00 price target on the stock.
+Two investment analysts have rated the stock with a hold rating, four have given a buy rating and one has given a strong buy rating to the company’s stock.
+According to MarketBeat.com, Progress Software currently has a consensus rating of Moderate Buy and a consensus target price of $54.20.

 Progress Software Announces Dividend

-The company also recently disclosed a quarterly dividend, which was paid on Thursday, September 15th.
-Stockholders of record on Thursday, September 1st were issued a $0.175 dividend.
-The ex-dividend date of this dividend was Wednesday, August 31st.
-This represents a $0.70 dividend on an annualized basis and a dividend yield of 1.68%.
-Progress Software’s dividend payout ratio (DPR) is 32.56%.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, December 15th.
+Stockholders of record on Thursday, December 1st will be paid a $0.175 dividend.
+The ex-dividend date of this dividend is Wednesday, November 30th.
+This represents a $0.70 annualized dividend and a dividend yield of 1.58%.
+Progress Software’s dividend payout ratio (DPR) is presently 35.90%.

-Several hedge funds and other institutional investors have recently bought and sold shares of the business.
-Penserra Capital Management LLC grew its position in shares of Progress Software by 50.0% in the 1st quarter.
+Several large investors have recently bought and sold shares of PRGS.
+Penserra Capital Management LLC boosted its stake in shares of Progress Software by 50.0% during the 1st quarter.
 Penserra Capital Management LLC now owns 2,622 shares of the software maker’s stock worth $123,000 after acquiring an additional 874 shares in the last quarter.
-Captrust Financial Advisors grew its position in shares of Progress Software by 75.1% in the 1st quarter.
-Captrust Financial Advisors now owns 3,525 shares of the software maker’s stock worth $166,000 after acquiring an additional 1,512 shares in the last quarter.
-PNC Financial Services Group Inc. grew its position in shares of Progress Software by 19.4% in the 1st quarter.
-PNC Financial Services Group Inc. now owns 6,822 shares of the software maker’s stock worth $322,000 after acquiring an additional 1,108 shares in the last quarter.
-Brinker Capital Investments LLC grew its position in shares of Progress Software by 4.8% in the 1st quarter.
-Brinker Capital Investments LLC now owns 7,062 shares of the software maker’s stock worth $333,000 after acquiring an additional 325 shares in the last quarter.
-Finally, Jane Street Group LLC grew its position in shares of Progress Software by 25.7% in the 1st quarter.
-Jane Street Group LLC now owns 7,419 shares of the software maker’s stock worth $349,000 after acquiring an additional 1,516 shares in the last quarter.
-98.90% of the stock is currently owned by hedge funds and other institutional investors.
+Captrust Financial Advisors lifted its position in shares of Progress Software by 75.1% during the 1st quarter.
+Captrust Financial Advisors now owns 3,525 shares of the software maker’s stock worth $166,000 after purchasing an additional 1,512 shares during the last quarter.
+PNC Financial Services Group Inc. lifted its position in shares of Progress Software by 19.4% during the 1st quarter.
+PNC Financial Services Group Inc. now owns 6,822 shares of the software maker’s stock worth $322,000 after purchasing an additional 1,108 shares during the last quarter.
+Brinker Capital Investments LLC lifted its position in shares of Progress Software by 4.8% during the 1st quarter.
+Brinker Capital Investments LLC now owns 7,062 shares of the software maker’s stock worth $333,000 after purchasing an additional 325 shares during the last quarter.
+Finally, Jane Street Group LLC raised its holdings in Progress Software by 25.7% in the 1st quarter.
+Jane Street Group LLC now owns 7,419 shares of the software maker’s stock valued at $349,000 after acquiring an additional 1,516 shares in the last quarter.
+98.90% of the stock is owned by institutional investors and hedge funds.

 Progress Software Corporation develops, deploys, and manages business applications.
 The company offers OpenEdge, a development software, which builds multi-language applications for secure deployment across various platforms and devices, as well as cloud; developer tools that consists of components for user interface development for Web, mobile, desktop, chat, and AR/VR apps, as well as automated application testing and reporting tools; Sitefinity, a web content management and customer analytics platform; Corticon, a business rules management system that provides applications with decision automation and change process, and decision-related insight capabilities.